HelsinkiHacklab/reactor/README.md

 We didn't quite finish everything in time but still got very nice feedback, photos at http://www.hacklab.fi/2011/10/alt-party-ohi-helsinki-yha-olemassa/

-## Camp Pixelache 2012 (planned)
+## Camp Pixelache 2012

-We're planning on finalizing at least the pieces that almost worked at ALT party and maybe add something extra.
+The game was playable and we made a lot of alarm noises, the dials indicating control rod positions were missing though (we didn't have enough time to re-do them as most of the servos used at ALT party were dead).

+## ???

+Where to next ?
+We'll continue by finishing the dials and tuning the gameplay.